grafana/agent/docs/sources/flow/reference/components/loki.process.md

 * `stream`: Either `stdout` or `stderr`
 * `time`: The timestamp string of the log line

-Then, given the following log line, the following key-value pairs would be created in the shared map of extracted data:
+Given the following log line, the subsequent key-value pairs are created in the shared map of extracted data:

 ```
 {"log":"log message\n","stream":"stderr","time":"2019-04-30T02:12:41.8443515Z"}